harlan-zw/unlighthouse/docs/api/index.md

 Functions exposed from the `@unlighthouse/server` package.

 This package is used for instances where unlighthouse is running without a provider which has an accessible web server.
-For instance running unlighthouse with the `cli` provider will use this package.
+For instance running Unlighthouse with the `cli` provider will use this package.

 ### createServer